-The fair value of unquoted equity investments amounted to \$\mathbb{P}8.09\$ million as of June 30, 2024 and December 31, 2023 (see Note 15).
+The fair value of unquoted equity investments amounted to \$\mathbb{P}1.83\$ billion and \$\mathbb{P}1.59\$ billion as of September 30, 2024 and December 31, 2023, respectively (see Note 15).

-Provision for expected credit losses of trade receivables and contract assets allowance based on lifetime ECLs at each reporting date.
+Provision for expected credit losses of trade receivables and contract assets

+The Group uses the simplified approach in calculating the ECL of its trade receivables and contract assets wherein the Group does not track changes in credit risk, but instead recognizes a loss allowance based on lifetime ECLs at each reporting date.
 The model is based on the Group's historical default rates and adjusted to include forward looking information.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.